 critical status In Alerts, the status represented by a red bullet indicating that the value of the sampled metric has exceeded the near-critical and critical threshold values.

 See also metric.

-Cross-AppTiers In Insight, Report Manager, and Alerts, a perspective that provides high-level information about the performance of all AppTiers in an environment, including operating system data.
-It provides a holistic view of the entire environment and helps understand how the AppTiers interact.
+Cross-AppTiers In Insight, Report Manager, and Alerts, a perspective that provides high-level information about the of the entire environment and helps understand how the AppTiers interact.